-(You're reading all posts by Jose Fermoso) Jose Fermoso is a reporter for Cult of Mac.com.
+(You're reading all posts by Jose Fermoso) Jose Fermoso is a freelance reporter and researcher.
 He has written freelance for many tech and business publications.
 He is a former writer for Wired.com and GigaOm.
 Loyal Oaklander.
 Twitter @fermoso.

 About Jose Fermoso